Perimenopause versus Menopause: What’s the difference?

 Brain fog is used to describe concentration and/or memory issues that are commonly reported around the time of menopause.
 Women may experience things like struggling to remember why they came into a room, forgetting about routine tasks and simple activities, finding it difficult to find the correct words, remembering people’s names, and/or just generally feeling a bit mentally out of kilter.
 It may also be difficult to concentrate or focus on the task at hand.

 If you are experiencing random feelings of intense heat that come on suddenly, spread throughout your body (and face), and leave you feeling overheated, sweaty, and flushed (where your skin takes on a red hue), you could be having hot flushes.
-They can be caused by the declining levels of oestrogen seen around the perimenopause/menopause, which can leave the body unable to effectively regulate temperature.
+They can be caused by the declining levels of oestrogen seen around perimenopause/menopause, which can leave the body unable to effectively regulate temperature.
+CBD Flowers may help manage some other symptoms related to menopause such as insomnia, anxiety, joint pain, and estrogen deficiency.

 What is available?